Strengthening Our Communities

 Junior Achievement of Utah

 In this digital era, a skills gap is making it difficult for some students to enter the workforce.
 Junior Achievement of Utah and Union Pacific are working together to put youth on the right track, enhancing foundational skills in finance, STEM, life skills and career awareness through gaming.
 JA City is an interactive, hands-on learning facility with the feel of an actual community, featuring 25 businesses.
-New to JA City is an exciting new Union Pacific installation.
-The locomotive holds two monitors where JA students can try their hand at three interactive safety inspection videogames.
-Those who succeed will become a JA City certified Union Pacific Safety Engineer.
+Each brings the city to life and helps teens dream about their future.
+The full concept for Union Pacific's display is still in development.

 Westside Community Schools Foundation

-Interactions or experiences in our youth often drive future career selection.
-Westside High School students in Omaha, Nebraska, are experiencing what a career in welding means.
-The Westside Community School Foundation newly expanded, state-of-the-art welding, fabrication and manufacturing lab allows 240 students per year to participate in the program and have flexible space for lectures and group activities.
-They also receive access to mentorships and hands-on experience through strategic partnerships with local businesses, including Union Pacific.
-The purpose is to create awareness about trade positions that lead to family-supporting jobs.
+We often select a career based on interactions or experiences in our youth.
+Soon, additional Westside High School students in Omaha, Nebraska, will get to experience what a career in welding means.
+The Westside Community School Foundation's newly expanded lab will allow additional students to enter the program and have flexible space for lectures and group activities, as well as storage for gases and additional Arc Welding Units.
+The purpose is to create awareness about trade positions that lead to family-supporting jobs, such as those offered at Union Pacific.

-Like Union Pacific, Denver Zoo is a central chapter in Colorado’s story.
-It is one of America’s oldest public zoos and still features structures dating back to the early 20th century.
-Denver Zoo’s train station is at the historic heart of its campus, offering rides to more than 270,000 train riders each year.
-In addition to fun facts about animals such as Asian elephants, rhinos and gorillas, the train’s conductor shares important rail safety reminders with passengers.
-Signs at the train depot and across the park encourage visitors to consider how they interact with trains and tracks, and practice safe behavior at the park’s rail crossings.
+Like Union Pacific, Denver Zoo is a central chapter in Colorado's story.
+It is one of America's oldest public zoos and still features structures dating back to the early 20th century.
+Denver Zoo's train station is at the historic heart of its campus, offering rides to more than 270,000 riders each year.
+In addition to fun facts about Asian elephants, rhinos and gorillas, the train's conductor will share important safety reminders with passengers.
+Signs at the train depot and across the park will encourage visitors to consider how they interact with trains and tracks, and practice safe behavior at the park's two rail crossings.

-Visitors practice safe habits around railroad tracks as they experience Denver Zoo’s sights and sounds.
+Visitors have a chance to practice safe habits around railroad tracks as they experience Denver Zoo’s sights and sounds.

 Oregon Museum Of Science And Industry (OMSI)